-Dental implants can improve your smile dramatically.
+Dental Implants can improve your smile dramatically.
 They can make you feel more self-confident and at ease in social situations.
 You don’t have to worry about them slipping or falling out.
-And, they are quite possibly the best solution to missing teeth.
-But dental implants mean more to you than convenience and appearance.
+And, they are quite possibly the best solution for your missing teeth.
+But, Dental Implants mean more to you than convenience and appearance.
 They provide many benefits for your health, too.
-Here are some great things about dental implants beyond the way you look.
+Here are some great things about Dental Implants beyond the way you look.

 Dental Implants Prevent Bone Loss